jdmremi/Emotes-TS/README.md

 Feel free to contribute however you'd like to this repository.

 Make sure you have Node.js and npm installed on your system. `cd` into the cloned repo and type `npm i` to install the project's dependencies.
-You might need to run `npm i typescript`.
+You might also need to run `npm i typescript`.

-Once you have made changes, run `npm run build` to clean the project, transpile it, and have it run `App.js` which is this project's entry point.
+Once you have made changes, run `npm run build`.
+This cleans the project, compiles it, and then runs `App.js` which is this project's entry point.

 For commands, just create a class that implements [ICommand](https://github.com/Vezqi/Emotes-TS/blob/master/interfaces/ICommand.ts).

 # Commands